dailynexus/recruitment/src/data/hero-text.md

 Welcome to the Daily Nexus, UC Santa Barbara’s award-winning student newspaper.
-In light of the COVID-19 pandemic, we’ve moved our operations online.
+The Nexus is UC Santa Barbara’s only independent, student-run newspaper.
+We’ve been reporting on UCSB and Isla Vista since the 1930s.

+The Nexus includes 20 sections, with hundreds of writers, photographers, videographers, designers and more!
+No experience necessary to join.

-This spring, the Nexus is looking to recruit staff members and assistant editors of all years and levels of experience!
+This fall, the Nexus is looking to recruit staff members and assistant editors of all years and levels of experience!

-On this website, you’ll find information about each of our sections and the link to sign up for Spring Orientation, which will take place April 6 and 7 at 6 p.m.
-PST.
+On this website, you’ll find information about each of our sections.

-Even though we can’t meet in person, we are still fully operational, and we’re excited to meet you all.
+Fall Orientation will be held in-person on October 5 and 6 at 7 p.m.
+PST at our office, located underneath Storke Tower.
+See you there!